 Early Game: Try to keep the board clear of aggressive threats.
 You’ll want to mulligan accordingly if you suspect an aggro opponent, with Sludge Slurper and Invocation of Frost being excellent cards to play early and avoid the opponent getting too far ahead.
 Remember - Invoking Galakrond summons a 2/1 with Rush, so you can cast Invocation of Frost to freeze a minion, and send the 2/1 to kill another minion.

 Try to survive as long as possible with your early drops and you should draw out your bigger ticket cards.
-Invocation of Frost stalls out the enemy and gets you a 2/1 with Rush, and Far Sight sets you up for big plays later in the game.
+Invocation of Frost stalls out the enemy and gets you a 2/1 with Rush, and Cagematch Custodian allows you to draw out your Bogspine Knuckles.

 Try to get Galakrond fully invoked too.
 Corrupt Elementalist, at 6 mana for a 3/3, doesn’t seem great, but you’ll get two 2/1 minions with Rush meaning it’s effectively a 5 mana 7/5, some of which can impact the board immediately.
 Not too shabby.
-Keep the enemy's board as clear as possible - you've got a load of spells to help you do this.
-Serpentshrine Portal and Lightning Storm are ideal options for this, and can be combined with Mo'arg Artificer for extra damage to make sure you get that clear.
+Keep the enemy's board as clear as possible - you've got a few spells to help you do this, as well as your 2/1s with Rush from Invoking Galakrond.

 Late Game: Galakrond, the Tempest can bring you right back into the game.
 The fully upgraded version summons two 8/8s with Rush, offering removal alongside a scary board presence.
-Vashj Prime will refuel you and let you start casting spells again too.
 Finally, Kronx Dragonhoof can be played out after you transform into Galakrond, and unleash a Devastation on your enemy, stamping out any final hope of them getting back into the game.

 Galakrond Shaman Mulligan Guide